jakedaly97/pands-weekly-tasks/README.md

 Week 07: es.py

  program that reads in a text file and outputs the number of occurrences of the letter 'e' it contains.
-Custom errors also added if file not enetered, does not exist, or is not a .txt file.
+Custom errors also added if file not entered, does not exist, or is not a .txt file.

 Week 08: plottask.py